 How much do home theatre systems cost?

 There’s a wide range of price points for home theatre systems, which means that upgrading to a better sound system can be affordable even for those on a budget.
-Below are indicative price ranges from some of the major brands, as advertised by major retailers at time of writing.
-These are costs for complete packages, with varying numbers and sizes of speakers.

 How do I choose a home entertainment system?

 Spending less doesn’t necessarily mean sacrificing quality – you can get a good system at any price.
 Regardless of your budget, there are a few factors to consider to make sure you choose the best home entertainment system for you:

 - Budget: If you’ve got limited funds, prioritise speaker quality first – choose the package with the best speakers, not the fanciest receiver.
 The difference between different speaker qualities is much more significant than the difference between receivers.

 - Space: Do you need to compromise on size to fit your space, or can you accommodate those bigger units?
 Maybe a compact unit that has a number of speakers built-in would be a better fit.
 Bear in mind that if you choose a system with multiple pieces, you’ll need to keep at least your left and right side speakers at equal distance from viewers.
 The ideal setup has all speakers placed the same distance away from viewers, but this isn’t always practical.

 - Arrangement: Where are you planning to place your speakers?
 Will you be hanging them from the walls, or do you need them on floor pedestals?
 Consider that the ideal positioning for front speakers is around head height and 2-3 meters away from your seat, while rear speakers should be a bit above head height.
 How will you be able to achieve this in your entertainment area?
 There are different speaker shapes for different arrangements, including tower speakers, wall-mounted speakers, and satellite speakers designed to be sat on top of a stand or table.